jj99991/964/userguide.md

 ```

-*(When successfully activated, your terminal prompt string will be prepended with `(.venv)`).*
+*(When successfully activated, your terminal prompt string will be prepended with `(venv)`).*

 ### Step 4: Install the required packages

-Utilize the requirements.txt with pip to resolve all required dependencies
+Utilize requirements.txt with pip to install all required dependencies

 ```powershell
 python -m pip install --upgrade pip setuptools wheel